Madrid records new jump in coronavirus cases, faces hospital bed crunch

 Schools throughout the Madrid region were closed and events of more than 1,000 people banned there and in the affluent northern region of Catalonia.
 Madrid's museums also adapted to the crisis with the famed Prado saying it had reduced the number of visitors allowed into its most popular rooms and a spokeswoman at the Reine Sofia said the museum had banned group visits.

 Prime Minister Pedro Sanchez said on Tuesday Spain would do "whatever is necessary" to curb the coronavirus outbreak.
-(Additional reporting by Inti Landauro Writing by Belén Carreño and Ingrid Melander Editing by Mark Heinrich)
+(Additional reporting by Inti Landauro and Jessica Jones Writing by Belén Carreño and Ingrid Melander Editing by Mark Heinrich and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)